 Roles and Responsibilities

 Lecturer in Climate Change and Business Strategy, University of Edinburgh Business School

 Fellow, Higher Education Academy

-Dr Sarah Birrell Ivory is a Lecturer in Climate Change and Business Strategy at the University of Edinburgh Business School (UEBS), a Fellow of the Higher Education Academy, and an elected non-professorial member of the University of Edinburgh Senatus Academicus.
-She is a Co-Director of the Centre for Business and Climate Change (CBCC) which develops dedicated teaching and research relating to aspects of business and management impacted by, or which have an impact on, climate change issues.
-She is also Deputy Director of the Sustainable Business Institute (SBI) which is an external facing organisation engaging with, consulting, and speaking to the business and wider community in relation to sustainability issues.
+Dr Sarah Birrell Ivory is a Lecturer in Climate Change and Business Strategy at the University of Edinburgh Business School (UEBS), and a Fellow of the Higher Education Academy.
+She is the immediate past Director of the Centre for Business, Climate Change and Sustainability (B-CCaS), a former elected non-professorial member of the University of Edinburgh Senatus Academicus.
 She is a past-Chair of the British Academy of Management Sustainable and Responsible Business Special Interest Group (SIG).
 Dr Ivory has been teaching at the University of Edinburgh Business School for over a decade.